Laithwaites save 30%

 The latest Wine Club comes from the hugely successful Beer52 Club, and is appropriately called Wine52.

 I was a brewer, as well as having spent years in the wine business, and was fascinated with the growth in micro-breweries.
-I am a member of Beer52, and have found the diversity and selection excellent and a chance to discover new things.
+I am a member of Beer52, for which you can also get a Beer52 free case here, and have found the diversity and selection excellent and a chance to discover new things.

 But being essentially a "wine man", I was extremely keen to see what Wine52 had to offer in this months’ case, exploring the wines of Portugal.